-- Monitoring by implementing entities: - At least weekly field visits - Monthly reports prepared by implementing entities and submitted to ESS Officer at PCU. - Monitoring by ESS officer at PCU: - Field monitoring by ESS officer -monitoring by field visit during the implementation as per the above schedule and through field report submitted by the IAs after completion of the work. - Reports by ESS officer to BFL Fund Secretariat Annual report submitted to the BFL Fund Secretariat in January, 2022. - Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final APRs)
+- Monitoring by implementing entities: - Field visits at least twice-during the intervention and then monthly as part of the "SMART patrolling" activity (will be adapted based on field conditions, and also based on the availability of SMART patrolling activities). - Reports by the implementing entities submitted to ESS officer once during the intervention and once after the completion of work. - Monitoring by ESS officer at PCU: - o Field monitoring by ESS officer -monitoring through photographic/video evidence submitted by the IAs during the implementation as per the given dateline in the table above. - Reports by ESS officer to BFL Fund Secretariat Annual report submitted to the BFL Fund Secretariat in January, 2022. - Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final APRs)